Gay Tel Aviv for Beginners

 Insider Tips – Gay Tel Aviv for Beginners

-According to Wood: “Tel Aviv is really an amazing place and a one of a kind LGBTQ community because you can walk around everywhere, be yourself 100% without judgment, and feel accepted by everyone around you.
-I think every city should learn from Tel Aviv a bit about accepting the differences and listening to others.
-Tel Aviv should be a role model for every city not only for the gay community, but the diversity here is inspiring, and you feel it.”
+Jason Wood: “Tel Aviv is really an amazing place and a one of a kind LGBTQ community because you can walk around everywhere, be yourself 100% without judgment, and feel accepted by everyone around you.”

 Tel Aviv offers many activities and different ways of experiencing the city.
 Whether you are a party animal or you prefer relaxing and soaking up the sun at the gay beach, it doesn’t matter because there are so many ways to feel the vibe of Tel Aviv.